What is a website click map (heatmap) and why do we need it?

 - Scroll map – The statistics of how far users scroll a page.

-Plerdy is a convenient and simple service.
+Plerdy is a convenient and relatively easy SEO tool for monitoring website traffic and user behavior.
 One product offers two tools marketers can use to improve conversion rates of their sites.
 The first tool is a heatmap, and the second is a smart form builder (it can be used to create dynamic popups without a programming background).

 Clicks are started to be collected once you install the script of Plerdy.
 To view the results, just open a sidebar on your site (Ctrl+Alt+H).
 All data are shown online right on the pages of your webresource.